Read our COVID-19 Division Re-entry Strategy for information about how we’re welcoming students and staff back into schools this September.

-To provide direction related to the flying and displaying of flags at schools and District buildings.
+To provide direction related to the flying and displaying of flags at schools and Division buildings.

 The National Flag of Canada, commonly referred to as the “Canadian flag”, is a red flag, twice as long as it is wide.
 In its centre is a white square the width of the flag, with a single red maple leaf in the centre of the square.
 The National Flag of Canada is considered a senior flag to all other flags, with the exception of the Vice-Regal Standard (flag of the Lieutenant Governor).